lucasamonrc/remix-auth-trinsic/CONTRIBUTING.md

 ## Setup

-Run `bun install` to install the dependencies.
+Run `npm install` to install the dependencies.

-Run the tests with `bun test`.
+Run the tests with `npm test`.

-Run the code quality checker with `bun run quality`.
+Run the code quality checker with `npm run quality`.

-Run the typechecker with `bun run typecheck`.
+Run the typechecker with `npm run typecheck`.

-Run the exports checker with `bun run exports`.
+Run the exports checker with `npm run exports`.